te70/probable-octo-fiesta/README.md

-# ProNef NFT Mobile App Created using React and JS
+# ProNef NFT Mobile App

 The mobile application showcases NFTs.
 It has two screens, the NFT list screen and the details of each NFT.